thosgood/this-weeks-finds/markdown/101-151/week122.md

 > (i.e. baby universe creation), one obtains agreement with the matrix
 > models and Liouville theory.

-And now for something completely different\...
+And now for something completely different...

 I've been hearing rumbles off in the distance about some interesting work by Kreimer relating renormalization, Feynman diagrams, and Hopf